Baked Salmon with Panko-Dill Crust

 What You’ll Need To Make Baked Salmon With Panko-Dill Crust

-- Fresh Dill: Adds a fragrant herb flavor that pairs perfectly with salmon.
+- Fresh dill: Adds an herby flavor that works beautifully with salmon.

-- Extra-Virgin Olive Oil: Helps bind the topping ingredients together and promotes even browning.
+- Extra-Virgin Olive Oil: Helps bind the topping ingredients together and ensures it browns nicely in the oven.

 - Jump to the printable recipe for precise measurements